joedolson/my-tickets/src/readme.txt

 * Bug fix: Ensure address is collected using PayPal if always collect address enabled.
 * New filters for discount handling.
 * Change: Update references to My Calendar template function.
+* Change: Pass payment ID in more contexts.

 = 1.7.8 =